ethanresnick/twilio-ivr/README.md

 - `processTransitionUri` (optional): a relative uri where caller input data should be sent; data sent to this uri will be passed to the state's `transitionOut` method to determine the next state.
 (The `processTransitionUri` only applies states that are branching and renderable.)
 Like `uri`, the uri given here is turned into an express `POST` listener by the library.
 A state's `twimlFor()` method should render twiml that instructs twilio to send the relevant user input data to the `processTransitionUri` (see examples below).
 States with a `processTransitionUri` property, which are also renderable and branching states, are called **normal states** as they tend to be the most common state type.

 - `isEndState` (optional): this property, if present, can only have one value: `true`.
 It's used to mark a state as an **end state** of your call (see below).

+- `name` (optional): a string that uniquely identifies the state (among all your states).
+Will be used in the logs for easier debugging.

 ### Valid States